Matt Lepay: Radio

 Lepay came to Madison, Wisconsin in 1988 and began calling games for the Wisconsin Badgers men's basketball team that same year.
 In 1994, following a brief period as sports director for WTSO Radio in Madison, he began working for WIBA handling Wisconsin Badgers football broadcasts as well.
 Lepay is currently employed by the university through their rights deal with the national college sports broadcasting outfit Learfield Sports.

 Television

-Lepay also hosts the weekly Badger Sports Report, an all-sport Badger athletics/coach's show which airs on Fox Sports Wisconsin and statewide on local stations, including WISC-TV.
+Lepay also hosts the weekly Badger Sports Report, an all-sport Badger athletics/coach's show which airs on FanDuel Sports Network Wisconsin and statewide on local stations, including WISC-TV.

 Milwaukee Brewers

 In January 2014, it was announced that Lepay would handle play-by-play for the Milwaukee Brewers television broadcasts on Fox Sports Wisconsin, as a substitute for Brian Anderson, while Anderson handled national assignments for Turner Sports, including NBA playoff coverage for TNT and baseball coverage for TBS.
-Lepay has continued to fill in for Anderson in each subsequent season, into 2021.
+Lepay continued to fill in for Anderson in each subsequent season until 2022, when he returned to focusing exclusively on the Badgers.
+On June 14, 2024, Lepay called the 6th inning of the Brewers' 6-5 loss to the Cincinnati Reds as part of a 30th anniversary celebration for Brewers color analyst Bill Schroeder.